Heath123/irc-formatting-fork/readme.md

 Turns IRC formatted text into easy to use blocks.
 This library is meant to parse and facilitate compiling to and from the irc caret notation.
 If you're looking for a means to style messages that your bot sends out, or merely strip the formatting, I'd suggest you check out [`irc-colors`](https://www.npmjs.com/package/irc-colors) instead.

-Foked from [`irc-formatting`](https://www.npmjs.com/package/irc-formatting) with added code block support.
+Foked from [`irc-formatting`](https://www.npmjs.com/package/irc-formatting) with added code block and strikethrough support.

 ## Installation
 `npm install --save Heath123/irc-formatting-fork`<br>